pjs8574/Seige-Tech/README.md

 ----Devices:

 Proximity Detector -- emits redstone signal when a player is near.
-Each tier adds features, such as adjustale range , white list, etc
+Each tier adds features, such as adjustale range , white list, etc (concept stage)

 Hunter's Detector -- emits a redstone signal only when a specificly named player is online.
-No aditional tiers
+No aditional tiers (concept stage)

 Siege Laser -- Multiblock top tier device.
 Fires a laser that ahnnilates everything in its path for 64 blocks.
 Takes a nether star to power it.
-Long charge up time.
+Long charge up time.  (concept stage)